NethServer/docs/administrator-manual/en/mail.rst

 * The Bayesian tests **are not active until it has received enough information.
 This includes a minimum of 200 spams AND 200 hams (false positives).**

 .. note:: It is a good habit to frequently check the Junk folder
-          in order to not losing email wrongly recognized as spam.
+          in order not to lose email wrongly recognized as spam.

 .. index::
    pair: email; whitelist